Should You Run a Giveaway to Market Your Startup?

 The basic formula for running a giveaway online is pretty straightforward.
 You spend some money on a prize.
 Generally, you offer a chance to win it for free in exchange for getting your readers' email addresses.

-You can incentivize people to get more entries by sharing how to enter with other people.
-The extra sharing gets you more email addresses and entrants than you would have gotten using pay per click ads or more one-on-one organic promotion.
+You can incentivize people to get more entries by sharing how to enter with others.
+The extra sharing gets you more email addresses and entrants than you would have gotten using pay-per-click ads or more one-on-one organic promotion.

 Next, you award the prize and start emailing all your new subscribers.
-It's a marketing success when the cost of the prize is less than you would have spent otherwise acquiring the new subscribers.
+It's a marketing success when the prize cost is less than you would have spent otherwise acquiring the new subscribers.

 So far, giveaways look like a marketing best practice.

-But are they really worth it?
-What does it take to actually run one?
+But are they worth it?
+What does it take to run one?
 And what are the best ways to use giveaways in your marketing?

 Rules for Running Successful and Worthwhile Promotions

-Define the goal(s) of your giveaway: The most successful giveaways require that you focus on one or two goals.
-Specific goals could be: new leads, getting folks to opt-in, bringing attention to your brand, acquiring new followers, more likes, getting the word out about a new product, and/or growing engagement on your page.
+• Define your giveaway's goal(s): The most successful giveaways require focusing on one or two goals.
+Specific goals could be new leads, getting folks to opt in, bringing attention to your brand, acquiring followers and more likes, getting the word out about a new product, and/or growing engagement on your page.

-Identify the audience and the prize: Decide what audience you're going after and what you'll use to attract them.
+• Identify the audience and the prize: Decide what audience you're going after and what you'll use to attract them.
 You can go for audiences that are complementary to yours or connect deeper with your current audience.
 The prize/product determines what you can do.
 Generally, the bigger the potential audience, the bigger the prize.
-The more targeted the audience, the more targeted, and coveted, the prize needs to be.
-Make it something that people really want but never really have a solid reason to acquire for themselves.
+The more targeted the audience, the more targeted and coveted the prize needs to be.
+Make it something people want but never have a solid reason to acquire for themselves.

-Remember the rules: Find a template for the terms and conditions related to your giveaway and make sure they're easily available for entrants to read.
+• Remember the rules: Find a template for the terms and conditions related to your giveaway and ensure they're readily available for entrants to read.
 You can host the terms and conditions on your business website and direct people there via links posted on social media.

-Have an infrastructure: You need software that will collect entries, run the contest, and pick the winner, all while providing an optimized and seamless experience for users.
-Many social media platforms include basic solutions.
-For more detailed control you can either build this yourself or pick among the plug and play solutions in the market.
+• Have an infrastructure: You need software that will collect entries, run the contest, and pick the winner, all while providing an optimized and seamless user experience.
+Many social media platforms include essential solutions.
+For more detailed control, you can either build this yourself or pick among the plug-and-play solutions in the market.

-Launch the giveaway: Run the contest.
+• Launch the giveaway: Run the contest.
 A winner is announced.
-You have final approval based on the pre-announced rules and if they confirmed their email address.
+You have final approval based on the pre-announced rules and if they confirm their email address.

 Ideas for How to Use a Giveaway in Your Marketing

-Connect with your existing audience: Think about connecting with your current audience as a primary goal.
+• Connect with your existing audience: Consider connecting with your current audience as a primary goal.
 It's sort of like a reverse funnel.
-They have fun, feel cared about, and then talk to other people about what a good place your site is, encouraging others to check it out.
+They have fun, feel cared about, and then talk to others about what a good place your site is, encouraging others to check it out.

-Build relationships: Acquiring and promoting a different business's product can be an amazing way to start a business relationship.
-You open up lots of complimentary promotional opportunities by using an up and coming creator/business along with your product and building the promotion around both.
+• Build relationships: Acquiring and promoting a different business's product can be a fantastic way to start a business relationship.
+You open up many complimentary promotional opportunities by using an up-and-coming creator/business along with your product and building the promotion around both.

-Expand your brand awareness: Using all the available channels in tandem gives the sense of your brand being everywhere.
+• Expand your brand awareness: Using all the available channels in tandem gives the sense of your brand being everywhere.
 Start with a strong sense of your target audience and have a built-out launch plan.
-A giveaway is a strong component of that plan.
+A giveaway is a vital component of that plan.

 Final Takeaway

-So decide if a giveaway fits into your strategy and budget.
+So, decide if a giveaway fits into your strategy and budget.
 Set specific goals for the giveaway.
 Spend most of your time on the product choice and promotion plan.
 Choose your platform and use appropriate giveaway management software.
-Lastly, measure the results based on your established goals and have an "after the giveaway" plan for retargeting so as to make the most of the whole project.
+Lastly, measure the results based on your established goals and have an "after the giveaway" plan for retargeting to make the most of the project.

 Unlocking Growth Guide Inbound Marketing